configcat/docs/website/docs/advanced/proxy/overview.md

 ### SDK

-In order to make the Proxy work properly it must be set up with one or more <a target="blank" href="https://app.configcat.com/sdkkey">SDK keys</a>.
+In order to make the Proxy work properly, it must be set up with one or more <a target="blank" href="https://app.configcat.com/sdkkey">SDK keys</a>.
 It will instantiate one SDK instance for each SDK key.
-In case of environment variables the SDK keys can be specified in a **JSON key-value** format where the **key is the identifier** of a specific SDK and the **value is the actual SDK key**.
+In case of environment variables, the SDK keys can be specified in a **JSON key-value** format, where the **key is the identifier** of a specific SDK and the **value is the actual SDK key**.
 The **SDK identifier** part is later used in [endpoint route variables](/advanced/proxy/endpoints) to recognize which SDK must serve the given flag evaluation request.

-Furthermore, when the Proxy is configured **via environment variables**, the identifier becomes a **part in the SDK specific environment variable's name** using the following format: `CONFIGCAT_<SDK_ID>_<OPTION>`.
+Furthermore, when configuring the Proxy **via environment variables**, the identifier becomes a **part of the SDK specific environment variable's name** using the following format: `CONFIGCAT_<SDK_ID>_<OPTION>`.

-For example, given the following SDK key-value option: `CONFIGCAT_SDKS={"my-sdk":"<your-sdk-key>"}`.
+For example, suppose we have the following SDK key-value option: `CONFIGCAT_SDKS={"my-sdk":"<your-sdk-key>"}`.
-The environment variable that will set the SDK's poll interval will be named like: `CONFIGCAT_MY_SDK_POLL_INTERVAL`.
+In this case, the environment variable that sets the SDK's poll interval will be named as follows: `CONFIGCAT_MY_SDK_POLL_INTERVAL`.

 :::info
 The SDK identifier part of the environment variables is always transformed to uppercase and each hyphen (`-`) character is replaced with underscore (`_`).
 :::

-In case of a YAML file the **SDK identifier** is the property name set under the `sdks` node.
+In case of a YAML file, the **SDK identifier** is the property name set under the `sdks` node.

 ```yaml title="options.yml"
 sdks: